Nikhilapothamsetty/qml-final-project-qcnn-annni/read.md

 ```

 Applies learnable **Ry and Rz rotations**.
 These act like weights in classical neural networks.
-We use 8 parameters total: 4 for Ry, 4 for Rz.
+We use 8 parameters total: 4 for Ry, 4 for Rz

 ```python
     for i in range(0, n_qubits - 1, 2):